Rickenbacker International Airport

 Rickenbacker International Airport (IATA: LCK, ICAO: KLCK, FAA LID: LCK) is a civil-military public airport 10 mi south of downtown Columbus, near Lockbourne in southern Franklin County, Ohio, United States.
 The south end of the airport extends into Pickaway County.
 The base was named for flying ace and Columbus native Eddie Rickenbacker.
 It is managed by the Columbus Regional Airport Authority, which also operates John Glenn Columbus International Airport and Bolton Field.
 Rickenbacker International is primarily a cargo airport for the city of Columbus, although since 2012 it has served an increasing number of passenger flights as well as charter carriers.

-The United States Air Force maintains a presence in the form of the Ohio Air National Guard's 121st Air Refueling Wing, Rickenbacker International is also home of the Ohio Army National Guard's Army Aviation Support Facility No. 2 and the headquarters for the Ohio Military Reserve, one of the state defense forces of Ohio.
+The United States Air Force maintains a presence in the form of the Ohio Air National Guard's 121st Air Refueling Wing.
+Rickenbacker International is also home of the Ohio Army National Guard's Army Aviation Support Facility No. 2 and the headquarters for the Ohio Military Reserve, one of the state defense forces of Ohio.

+In 1999 and 2007, the airport held Gatherings of Mustangs and Legends.
+Dozens of Mustang airplanes attended each time.
+The airport also hosted the Columbus Air Show in 2023.

 History

-The facility opened in June 1942 as Lockbourne Army Airfield (named after the nearby village of Lockbourne).
-It was then named the Northeastern Training Center of the Army Air Corps, and provided basic pilot training and military support.
-In addition, the training center provided B-17 flight training to the Women Airforce Service Pilots (WASPs), and training for glider pilots in the CG-4A Waco glider.
-After the war, flight-training activities were halted and the airfield was used as a development and testing facility for all-weather military flight operations.
+The facility opened in June 1942 as Lockbourne Army Airfield, named for the nearby village of Lockbourne.
+Soon renamed the Northeastern Training Center of the Army Air Corps, it provided basic pilot training and military support; it also trained Women Airforce Service Pilots (WASPs) to fly B-17 bombers and glider pilots to fly the Waco CG-4A.
+After the war, the airfield switched from flight training to developing and testing all-weather military flight operations.
 The primary unit at the base was the all-Black 447th Composite Group, also known as the Tuskegee Airmen.

-During the Cold War the facility was Lockbourne Air Force Base and was assigned to the USAF Strategic Air Command.
-Lockbourne AFB was redesignated Rickenbacker Air Force Base on May 18, 1974, by Department of the Air Force Special Order GA-11 of March 6, 1974, to honor Columbus native Eddie Rickenbacker, the leading American fighter pilot of World War I.
+During the Cold War, the facility was renamed Lockbourne Air Force Base and was assigned to the USAF Strategic Air Command, then on May 18, 1974, redesignated Rickenbacker Air Force Base by Department of the Air Force Special Order GA-11 of March 6, 1974, to honor Columbus native Eddie Rickenbacker, the leading American fighter pilot of World War I.

 The base was transferred from the Strategic Air Command (SAC) to the Air National Guard and redesignated Rickenbacker Air National Guard Base on April 1, 1980.